By Dawson Church, PhD, EFT EXP-3

-In my experimental design, my research assistant had Anne hold a packet of 20 seeds in her hands at the beginning of the session, after completing a BDI questionnaire.
+In my experimental design, Anne completed a BDI form attached to a clipboard at the beginning of the session.
 An EFT practitioner then did a 2 ½ hour session with Anne, addressing many aspects of her depression.
 Anne then completed a second BDI on a second clipboard.
 Each of the two clipboards had a compartment containing 20 seeds.

-Back at Soul Medicine Institute, the seeds were carefully prepared for germination in Petri dishes, and sprouted for 72 hours.
-A third group of seeds was simultaneously sprouted; this third control group had not been held by anyone.
+The seeds were carefully prepared for germination in Petri dishes, and sprouted for 72 hours.
+A third group of seeds was simultaneously sprouted; this third control group had not been touched by anyone.
 All three groups of seeds were treated identically.
-The person caring for the seeds was blind to which dish was which.
+The research assistant caring for the seeds was blind to which dish was which.